elkcityhazard/chef-frank/content/institutional-recipes-for-200/apple-bread-for-200-recipe/index.md

   - Breakfast
   - Muffins
 ---
-Our apple bread recipe is easy to make about a 15 minute prep time.
+Our apple bread recipe is easy to make and about a 15 minute prep time.
 This recipe from scratch will keep your clients happy.
 Apple quick bread for 200 will enhance any [breakfast][1] and makes great muffins too.

 ## Apple Bread Or Muffins For 200